ros-infrastructure/www.ros.org/content/blog/noetic-eol/index.md

 ### Where To Find Help

-You don't just have to take our word for it, a number of professionl ROS users have already made the jump to ROS 2 and written about their ROS migration experience.
+You don't just have to take our word for it, a number of professional ROS users have already made the jump to ROS 2 and written about their ROS migration experience.
 We've collected a few relevant blog posts below:

 * [Husarion Blog on ROS 2 Migration](https://medium.com/husarion-blog/porting-a-project-from-ros1-to-ros2-our-experience-ef27b1748915)